mvaganov/CmdLineAsteroids/notes.md

 			while (running) {
 ...
 ```

 `voice`
 Now keys are bound to functions during initialization.
 This example inlines the very simple functions, and takes advantage of the Note field to create more clarity in the code.
 I personally like this style of keybinding a lot.
 It feels like how rules of a boardgame are explained before the game starts.
-	It could also allow definitions of controls to happen closer other important context.
+	It allows definitions of controls to happen closer other important context for those controls.

-Notice that setting the input variable has been replaced with additions to the KeyInput queue.
+Notice that the old code setting the input variable has been replaced with additions to the KeyInput queue.
+That old input variable is obsolete now, and removed.

 `scene`
 src/Program.cs